Actindo-AG/Documentation/Payments/Overview/01_General.md

 ## Benefits
 The Actindo *Payment* module offers the following benefits:
 - Automated processing of incoming payments, refunds, and cancellations.
-- Predefined interfaces for connecting to various payment service providers (PSPs), credit cards, and banks via EBICS (Electronic Banking Internet Communication Standard) of your choice.
+- Predefined interfaces for connecting to various payment service providers (PSPs) of your choice.
 - Receiving automated revenues and refunds.

 <!---Stefan, welche Modulversionen werden gebraucht?-->